Skip to main content

 How is gastroenteritis diagnosed and treated?

-Your healthcare provider will examine you.
-He or she will check for signs of dehydration.
-He or she will ask you how often you are vomiting or have diarrhea.
+Your healthcare provider will ask about your medical history and symptoms.
+Your provider will examine you and check for signs of dehydration.
+Tell your provider how often you are vomiting or have diarrhea and what medicines you take.
 You may need a blood or bowel movement sample tested for the germ causing your gastroenteritis.
-Gastroenteritis often clears up on its own.
+Symptoms may go away without treatment.
 Medicines may be given to slow or stop your diarrhea or vomiting.
 You may also need medicines to treat an infection caused by bacteria or a parasite.

 How can I manage my gastroenteritis?